Gap-K%: Measuring Top-1 Prediction Gap for Detecting Pretraining Data: Method

 \paragraph{Sequential smoothing.} Membership signals in LLMs are rarely isolated to a single token; they often span phrases or sentences, exhibiting sequential consistency due to the memorization of continuous text segments.
 To capture this local correlation and mitigate token-level fluctuations, we apply a sliding window of size $w$ over the gap scores:

 As illustrated in Fig. \ref{fig:my_example}, this smoothing step effectively highlights regions where the model consistently aligns (or fails to align) with the input text.

-\paragraph{Gap-K\% metric.} Finally, following the principle of Min-K\%, we focus on the \textit{worst-case segments} that provide the strongest counter-evidence for membership.
+\paragraph{Gap-K\% metric.} Finally, as in Min-K\%, we focus on the \textit{worst-case segments} that provide the strongest counter-evidence for membership.
 We define the {Gap-K\%} score as the average of the lowest $k\%$ smoothed gap scores in the sequence:

-where $\mathcal{I}_{k}(\mathbf{x})$ denotes the set of token indices corresponding to the bottom-$k\%$ values of the smoothed scores $\{\bar{g}_t^{(w)}\}_{t=1}^{N-w+1}$.
-A higher Gap-K\% score (closer to 0) implies that even the hardest-to-predict segments of the text exhibit minimal divergence from the model’s top-1 predictions, indicating membership in the training data.
+where $\tilde{\mathcal{I}}_{k}(\mathbf{x})$ denotes the set of token indices corresponding to the bottom $k\%$ values of the smoothed scores $\{\bar{g}_t^{(w)}\}_{t=1}^{N-w+1}$.
+A higher Gap-K\% score (closer to 0) implies that even the hardest-to-predict segments of the text exhibit a small top-1 prediction gap, indicating membership in the training data.
+We provide empirical validation of this design choice in Appendix~\ref{app:token_selection}.